 The loan industry has become more competitive, and many avenues exist for those with both good and bad credit in Indiana.
-There are several ways an Indiana resident can get a smaller loan to help with an emergency without going to a bank.
+An Indiana resident can get a smaller loan to help with an emergency without going to a bank in several ways.

 All four can get you money either the same day or the next.
 The choice you make depends on your situation, your job, and your emergency.